Karl Eschweiler: Theology under the Nazi regime

 By 1928, Eschweiler was teaching theology at the Theological Faculty at Braunsberg in Prussia.
 The accession to power of Hitler in 1933 brought Eschweiler as dean of the Hochschule into conflict with his Ermland diocesan bishop, Maximilian Kaller, a redoubtable opponent of the Nazi regime.
 However, Eschweiler continued to advocate support for Hitler's project in articles such as ‘Die Kirche im neuen Reich’, arguing that Nazism and Pius XI’s vision of a corporate state are compatible.
 He joined the Nazi party in May 1933, believing that Nazism should recognise the church’s role in strengthening the German people, and that previously-extant church-supported political parties were now no longer needed.
 He supported the 1933 law legitimising sterilisation of ‘unfit’ people, which made him unpopular with Kaller and his own students, and led Cardinal Pacelli, Vatican Secretary of State in Germany, to instigate canonical proceedings against him.
 As a result, he was suspended from priestly ministry in August 1934 (together with his colleague, canonist Hans Barion), though reinstated in September 1935, having forsworn his support for the law.
-When he died, still relatively young, in September 1936, some sources say that he chose to be buried in his Nazi uniform, with a Nazi service and Catholic funeral mass.
+He was buried in his SA uniform.